JiratchayaPhinyodom/Period-Pejai/README.md

     pip install -r requirements.txt
 ```

-Lastly, you have to build your server using `sample.env`.
+Lastly, you have to build your server using `.env` file (you can see the tamplate in sample_front.env for frontend and sample.env for backend).

 ## How to Run